encode/django-rest-framework/docs/topics/browser-enhancements.md

 # Browser enhancements

 > "There are two noncontroversial uses for overloaded POST.
-The first is to *simulate* HTTP's uniform interface for clients like web browsers that don't support PUT or DELETE"
+The first is to *simulate* HTTP's uniform interface for clients like web browsers that don't support PUT, PATCH or DELETE"
 >
 > &mdash; [RESTful Web Services][cite], Leonard Richardson & Sam Ruby.

-## Browser based PUT, DELETE, etc...
+## Browser based PUT, PATCH, DELETE, etc...

-REST framework supports browser-based `PUT`, `DELETE` and other methods, by overloading `POST` requests using a hidden form field.
+REST framework supports browser-based `PUT`, `PATCH`, `DELETE` and other methods, by overloading `POST` requests using a hidden form field.

 Note that this is the same strategy as is used in [Ruby on Rails][rails].